DevUP-Solutions/devup-solutions.github.io/_posts/2023-03-14-LAStandard_ASEv3.markdown

 Full VNet protection is required in many companies and finally we can use Logic App Standard in these scenarios and utilize the power of Logic Apps orchestration engine in closed environments.

 ### Summary
 When everything is up and running. this is a nice solution.
-We can management our logic apps from Azure but make sure to have routing up if you want to see the input and outputs of the actions when troubleshooting.
+We can manage our logic apps from Azure but make sure to have routing up if you want to see the input and outputs of the actions when troubleshooting.
 Being able to use Logic App's inside our network and in a full network lockdown proves that Microsoft is really pushing Logic Apps.

 During these and many other cases it is important to understand that security now is co-managed by developers and infrastructure teams and managed via infrastructure as code.
 It's a long journey and it's important to take ownership of security in order to be successful over time.
 We also love to help you out here with **Helium**, our continuous review tool.
 To make sure that you are building robust and secure solutions that will continue to be secure and robust over time, all so you can sleep well at night knowing things are as expected.